PvdBerg1998/hfml_data_preprocessor/README.md

 - 4 cores  GPU enabled   :  6 sec (7.3x)
 ```

 These numbers vary strongly depending on your analysis parameters.
 For extreme settings, multithreading and GPU FFT will provide larger benefits.
 For FFT heavy workloads, such as the FTFT with multiple files, the difference in performance is like night and day.
-Just a single template, executing a FTFT of 20 intervals on 8 files with 5 xy pairs each results in the following data:
+Just a single template, executing a FTFT of 20 intervals on 8 files with 5 x/y pairs each results in the following data:

 ```
 - 1 core   GPU disabled  : 83.0 sec ( 1.0x)